UC Irvine Healthcare Workers Get Free Tickets To Super Bowl In Tampa Bay

-IRVINE (CBSLA) – A team of frontline healthcare workers at the University of California, Irvine will be attending the Super Bowl in Tampa, Florida Sunday with free tickets reserved as a token of gratitude for helping COVID-19 patients.
+IRVINE (CBSLA) –A team of frontline healthcare workers at the University of California, Irvine attended the Super Bowl in Tampa, Florida Sunday with free tickets reserved as a token of gratitude for helping COVID-19 patients.

-About 25,000 fans will be in the stands for Super Bowl 55,l among that crowd will be a group of 12 nurses and respiratory therapists from U.C.I.
+About 25,000 fans were in the stands for Super Bowl 55, among that crowd was a group of 12 nurses and respiratory therapists from U.C.I.

 “We got a notice about a week ago that we were going,” said Cipriano Macabuhay, a respiratory therapist with U.C.I.
 “Kind of down to the wire but it’s awesome news.”

-The team will be among the 7,500 vaccinated healthcare workers from around the country invited by the N.F.L. to the game as a thank you.
+The team was among the 7,500 vaccinated healthcare workers from around the country invited by the N.F.L. to the game as a thank you.

 “It really does mean a lot because I think the 12 of us here representing U.C.
 Irvine are representative of a larger fraternity of healthcare employees who have really poured their heart and soul and sacrificed a lot,” added Macabuhay.